cowgod/gunsmithbot/README.md

 # gunsmithbot
-Slack bot to show off weapon and armor rolls in Destiny
+Slack/Discord bot to show off weapon and armor rolls in Destiny 2.

+The mininum set of required permissions on Discord is:
+- Read Messages
+- Send Messages
+- Embed Links